MicrosoftDocs/azure-docs/articles/azure-monitor/security-baseline.md

 ### 3.13: Provide Microsoft with access to relevant customer data during support scenarios

 >[!NOTE]
-> To revise the text in this section, update the [underlying Work Item](Not applicable; Customer Lockbox not supported for Azure Monitor.<br><br>* [Supported services and scenarios in general availability](https://docs.microsoft.com/azure/security/fundamentals/customer-lockbox-overview#supported-services-and-scenarios-in-general-availability)).
+> To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/12427).

 **Guidance**: Not applicable; Customer Lockbox not supported for Azure Monitor.